dataesr/paysage-api/README.md

 To run the full app in a Docker container :

-`docker-compose up --build`
+`docker compose up --build`

 To stop the docker container :

-`docker-compose down`
+`docker compose down`

 To run the app being sure that everythiing else is down :

-`docker-compose down && docker system prune -f && docker-compose up --build`
+`docker compose down && docker system prune -f && docker compose up --build`

 This run a docker container, with a MongoDB inside and the paysage-api app.